Ghurtchu/parcsv/README.md

 `parcsv` is a parser which treats CSV files as tabular dataframes enabling you to manipulate them fairly easily.

-parcsv uses `Either[Throwable, CSV]` Monad to enable you to do functional style CSV processing.
+parcsv is based on `Either[Throwable, CSV]` to enable you to do functional style CSV processing.

 Typical flow:
  - Read CSV from different sources (File, Raw String, Map etc..)